*originally written in 2020; updated in 2024*

 This Canada Day, let us all take this pledge-

-“As I experience each day of this very trying time, I will do my best to maintain the respect and understanding each and every human deserves.
+“As I experience each day of this very trying time, I will do my best to maintain the respect and understanding each human deserves.
 That does not mean I will agree or disagree with them, but I will do my best to recognize that what I see in them is an aspect of myself.”

 Recycling